 In 2013 we changed our name to reflect the Loma Vista area, calling ourselves Loma Vista Community Church.
 This new named served to remind us of our mandate to reach our community for Christ.
 We launched new outreach initiatives partnering with Clovis Unified School District and other services directed towards our community.

 In 2018, we finally received permission to build from both the County and City, and broke ground on an 11000 sf Ministry Center.
 This first building ultimately will be our Family Ministry Center housing our children and youth programs, but temporarily will be our Worship Center when we first move in.
 Our permanent Worship Center will rest on the eastern side of our property.
 Our hope is to finish the building and move in in the fall of 2020.

 Since our beginning we’ve been a portable, largely invisible church, enjoying a culture based on our values not our buildings.
-However, as we make preparations to move out onto our property on Shaw and McCall, those values that have served to define us throughout the decades will continue to define our culture as we move into our next era of ministry.
+However, as we move into our brand new Ministry Center on Shaw and McCall, those values that have served to define us throughout the decades will continue to define our culture as we move into our next era of ministry.
 We are a group of people who desire genuine, authentic relationships with God and with each other.
 So, whether you’ve got zero church experience or a ton, it really doesn’t matter to us as long as you have a desire to seek out Jesus Christ; you’ll always be welcome in our church family.
 If you join us on a Sunday, we promise not to make you do anything, say anything or give anything; just be yourself!
 Let us know how we can serve you!